What Islam says about Panic-Buying, Hoarding and Hiking Prices

 3. hiking up prices to take advantage

-There are numerous stories of people panic-buying and clearing out shelves in supermarkets.
-The government has had to come out and confirm very clearly that food supply chains are robust and it does not expect there to be any shortage of food as a result of coronavirus.
+There were numerous stories of people panic-buying and clearing out shelves in supermarkets during the pandemic in 2020.
+The government had to come out and confirm very clearly that food supply chains are robust and it does not expect there to be any shortage of food as a result of coronavirus.

 What are the problems here?